step-chen/atlassian-dc-mcp-go/.lingma/rules/code_review.md

 1. First, get the basic information about the PR
 2. Get existing comments and activities to understand the discussion context
+3. Get the related Jira issue information and Jira issue comments to understand requirements and acceptance criteria
+4. Search for related Confluence documentation to understand the context and expected behavior
-3. Get a summary of changed files
+5. Get a summary of changed files
-4. Get the complete diff for comprehensive review
+6. Get the complete diff for comprehensive review
-5. For issues found, check if similar comments already exist to avoid duplication
+7. For issues found, check if similar comments already exist to avoid duplication
-6. Add new comments directly to the PR for issues that haven't been mentioned
+8. Add new comments directly to the PR for issues that haven't been mentioned

 ## Review Criteria